IIIF/api/source/auth/2.0/probe.md

 #### 2.3.3.
 Interaction for Non-Browser Client Applications
 {: #interaction-for-non-browser-client-applications}

-The simplest access token request comes from a non-browser client that can send cookies across domains, where CORS and third party cookie restrictions do not apply.
+The simplest access token request comes from a non-browser client that can send cookies across domains, where CORS and third-party cookie restrictions do not apply.
 An example URI:

 {% include api/code_header.html %}
 ```